 May 14, 2007 - National Elections for Senators, Congressmen, Governors, Mayors and local officials.
 Although there are instances of violence and allegations of cheating specially in Mindanao, this elections is considered by many as one of the most peaceful elections conducted in Philippines.

-Benigno Simeon Cojuangco Aquino III, affectionately called "Noynoy" and "Pnoy", a former senator is the son of former President Corazon C. Aquino and the late Senator Benigno Aquino, won the May 10, 2010 presidential elections.
-He was proclaimed president on June 30, 2010 at Rizal Park in Manila.
+Benigno Simeon Cojuangco Aquino III, affectionately called "Noynoy" and "Pnoy", a former senator is the son of former President Corazon C. Aquino and the late Senator Benigno Aquino.
+He won the May 10, 2010 presidential elections and was proclaimed president on June 30, 2010 at Rizal Park in Manila.
 Former President Gloria Arroyo, was elected congresswoman for the second district of Pampanga.
 This was the first computerized national elections in Philippine history.
 Aquino is generally perceived as honest with high public satisfaction ratings.
 Under his presidency, the Chief Justice of the Supreme Court, Renato Corona was impeached in 2011 for non-declaration of assets and prominent politicians like Senators and Congressmen is being charged of corruption.
 Aquino continues his anti-corruption crusade.
 Under the present constitution, Aquino cannot run for a second term.
 Presidential elections were held in May 9, 2016.
 Strong candidates were Mary Grace Sonora Poe-Llamanzares, Rodrigo Roa Duterte, Manuel "Mar" Araneta Roxas II and Jejomar Cabauatan Binay.

 Visit our Main Web Page with a List of other Philippine based websites: